jhustata/book/_sources/markdown-notebooks.md

 # Markdown vs. Powerpoint

 Trying to wean myself from .PPT, which is suboptimal for a programming class!

-## How we may share code

-With MyST Markdown, you can define code cells with a directive like so:
+This, for instance, is much trickier render in .PPT

 ```{code-cell}
 qui {